Kamanyola: Pastoral farming and aquaculture

-Family-based livestock breeding is widespread in Kamanyola, although it is hampered by challenges such as suboptimal feeding regimes and a paucity of veterinary services, exacerbated by the absence of structured support mechanisms.
+Family-based livestock breeding is widespread, although it is hampered by suboptimal feeding regimes and a paucity of veterinary services, which are exacerbated by the absence of structured support mechanisms.
 Free-stall breeding practices, in which livestock are kept indoors, are common.
 Cattle and goat herders frequently engage in transhumance, migrating seasonally to access superior grazing grounds; goat farming is particularly prominent, with local varieties being highly regarded.
 These goats are rarely sold to slaughterhouses, as breeders tend to retain them for further breeding purposes, though some are traded in markets across Rwanda, Burundi, and the Ruzizi Plain.
 Pig farming is also practiced, primarily for meat consumption, with a preference for locally bred pigs, leading to a strong market demand for pork.
 Beyond goats and pigs, other livestock, such as chickens, turkeys, rabbits, and guinea pigs, are commonly raised and traded in local markets for either consumption or breeding purposes.

 Fish farming is among Kamanyola's income-generating activities.
 It is practiced near the Ruzizi River, in the localities of Ishindiro and Irohero, near the natural border between Rwanda, Burundi, and the Democratic Republic of the Congo.
 Fish farming takes two primary forms: local production and imports.
 Locally, fish are farmed through the use of artificial ponds, covering around 30% of the area's consumption needs.
 However, to meet the overall demand, Kamanyola imports fish from Uvira, Kalemie, and Moba, with these external sources accounting for 70% of total consumption.